omundy/learn-javascript/topics/functions/functions.md

 <div class="col">

 - A function expression without a name is **anonymous**.
-- Often used as callbacks from jquery and other event listeners.
+- Often used as callbacks event listeners.
 - Callbacks can be stored as function expressions or plain anonymous functions

 </div>